awanmbandi/realworld-cicd-pipeline-project/archive/README.md

 ./splunk restart
 ```

-- Set the forwarder to monitor the ``/var/log/tomcat or /var/log`` directory and restart
+- Set the forwarder to monitor the ``/var/log/tomcat/`` directory and restart
 ```
-./splunk add monitor /var/log/tomcat
+./splunk add monitor /var/log/tomcat/
 ```

 - Set the port for the splunk server to listen on 9997 and restart